 Working closely with main contractor Osborne over a period, the new build scheme needed early involvement to ensure the architectural intent could be delivered inside the cost constraints set out by the Client.
 Working carefully through the process, Colorminium were taken through a 2-stage procurement process ahead of being engaged to commence design works alongside the frame and M&E contractor.

-Working on a stage E design, the various façade aspects were reviewed, and a detailed proposal put together.
+Working on a stage E design, the various façade aspects were reviewed, and a detailed proposal was put together.
 Careful examination of the façade challenges was required such as structural steel penetrations to support the brise soleil, to ensure that the costed proposal put forward would actually meet the demands of the project.